-You don't need to worry about falling under these limits in most cases, since insurers will probably not sell you a policy that doesn't include the legal minimum of liability coverage for your state.
+You don't need to worry about falling under these limits, in most cases, since insurers probably will not sell you a policy that doesn't include the legal minimum of liability coverage for your state.
 However, you should worry about whether or not the legal minimum is enough to protect you financially.

-If you ride frequently in conditions that increase your risk of an accident—or if you have a lot of assets that could become the target of a liability lawsuit—you may want to purchase more liability coverage.
-Also note that Montana's laws don't require any type of collision or comprehensive coverage for your vehicle.
+If you frequently ride in conditions that increase your risk of an accident — or if you have a lot of assets that could become the target of a liability lawsuit — you may want to purchase more liability coverage.
+Also, note that Montana's laws don't require any type of collision or comprehensive coverage for your vehicle.
 That means you can skip these coverages, so long as you're willing to pay for any damage to your bike.

 How do you get a motorcycle license in Montana?

-- Valid Montana driver license
+- Have a valid Montana driver's license

 - Pass written and road tests for motorcycles

 - Pay an additional fee of $0.50 per year